 Targeting a framework and implicitly referencing a metapackage means that you in effect are adding a reference to each of its dependent packages as a single gesture.
 That makes all of the libraries in those packages available for IntelliSense (or similar experience) and for publishing your app.

 There are advantages to using metapackages:

 - Provides a convenient user experience to reference a large set of fine-grained packages.

 - Defines a set of packages (including specific versions) that are tested and work well together.

-- NETStandard.Library - Describes the libraries that are part of the ".NET Standard Library".
-Applies to all .NET implementations (for example, .NET Framework, .NET Core and Mono) that support the .NET Standard Library.
+- NETStandard.Library - Describes the libraries that are part of the ".NET Standard".
+Applies to all .NET implementations (for example, .NET Framework, .NET Core and Mono) that support .NET Standard.
 Establishes the 'netstandard' framework.

 The key .NET Core metapackages are: